3DCP-TUe/DFC.data/README.md

 ## Todo and for discussion

+- [ ] Finish this README: Write introduction, etc.
 - [ ] To discuss: Metadata file of coriolis sensor, liquid dosing system flow sensor: how to define the sensor settings, they can be changed.
 - [ ] To discuss: Do we number each rotor stator, like mai-40ll-0s-1, mai-40ll-0s-2, mai-40ll-0s-3, etc. or just one?
-- [ ] To discuss: Open science statement -> also copy it to organization README and other repositories?
+- [ ] To discuss: Open science statement? -> also copy it to organization README and other repositories?
 - [ ] To discuss: Calibration reports for different dosing systems and mixer pumps for different materials -> where to store?
 - [ ] To discuss: Where and how to define the OPC UA tags?

-- [ ] Finish this README: Write introduction, etc.
+- [ ] To discuss: Split printhead temperature sensor in two parts? -> Sensor and holder?
 - [ ] Add temperature and relative humidity sensor on sensing station
 - [ ] Add metadata file and photos of MAI MULTIMIX + describe modifications
-- [ ] Add metadata file and photos of m-tec duomix + describe modifications
 - [ ] Add metadata file of silos: add vibration block, aeration pads, etc.
-- [ ] Can node-red columns be linked to equipment in an automation fashion?
+- [ ] Chekc: Can node-red columns be linked to equipment in an automation fashion?
 - [ ] Add .zenodo.json file

 Can be added after first release (make GitHub issues of these?):

+- [ ] Add metadata file and photos of m-tec duomix + describe modifications
 - [ ] ACE, FRED and ADS: Discuss which info can be made available with Zavhy.
 - [ ] Add metadata and photo of Bronkhorst dosing system
 - [ ] Add metadata and photo of servo motors of printhead PLC